DATA-690-SPRING-2022/Manoj_Data690/Individual Project Part-A/Part A.md

 ![](usage.png)
 #### This corelation matrix heatmap indicates the relation of total electricity produced from all resources, total population and access of electricity in all regions.

+# Conclusion:
+#### After analysing the graphs I observed there are many factors that are causing this problem.
+One of the factors from it us huge population, it costs more money to provide access electricity in all regions, As per the heat map the total electricity produces by coal, oil, gas, hydroelectric sources amd renewable electricity and total access of population is low in India as compared with U.S.A and china.
+The availability and affordability of electricity and clean cooking fuels are inversely proportional to income.
+Low income is strongly linked to poor energy access.Globally, access to electricity has increased, with the majority of this growth coming from low-to-middle-income countries.
+Access to electricity, on the other hand, is not equally distributed between rural and urban populations.